Employee Ownership Reform could Significantly Boost our Economy

 2014 EOA Conference

-The Annual Conference will be held on Thursday 22 May 2014 at PWC in Sydney.
-The program will explore employee ownership in Australia with reference to company stories in Australia and globally.
-The panel discussions will be run with panelists from the listed and SME companies, with an afternoon training programs only this year followed by our Awards Ceremony.
+The Annual Conference for 2014 was held on Thursday 22 May 2014 at PWC in Sydney.
+The program explored employee ownership in Australia through company stories in Australia and globally.
+The panel discussions had listed and SME companies, such as Telstra, CSL, BSL and BHP sharing their stories during the afternoon and this was followed by our Awards Ceremony.

 2014 ESOP of the Year Awards